getapper/generator-g-next/README.md

 - It should allow selecting also subfolders of ./components and ./pages

+### yo g-next:model

+- It should allow selecting also a `/models/common` folder for client/server shared data

 ### yo g-next:ajax

 - It should allow creating an AJAX function.\